European Innovation Council (EIC)

 Hero bottom shape asset

-Transition Grant
+EIC Transition Grant

-Clarity Sensors is delighted to be the recipient of a €2.5 EIC Transition grant in May 2025.
+Clarity Sensors is delighted to be the recipient of a €2.5M EIC Transition grant in May 2025.
 The EIC Transition grant is a program under Horizon Europe

 Previously The Stranks Lab (at University of Cambridge, Department of Chemical Engineering & Biotechnology) were recipients of grants from Horizon Europe for development of perovskite photon-counting detectors based on halide perovskites, which successfully demonstrated their potential to be high performing and cost-effective X-ray detectors.

-Through projects such as our ERC Proof-of-Concept (PEROVSCI), we have demonstrated a stable, single-pixel halide perovskite PCD and filed key IP culminating in the fabrication of the first monolithic perovskite PCD on a multi-pixel ASIC.
+In the PERFORM project we are developing advanced photon-counting detectors with halide perovskite semiconductors.
+Our patented monolithic integration process, combined with leading perovskite quality, positions Clarity Sensors to deliver industry-leading photon-counting detectors, targeting the highest image resolution and lowest effective dose.
+Through projects such as our ERC Proof-of-Concept (PEROVSCI) project, we have demonstrated a stable, single-pixel halide perovskite photon-counting detector and filed key intellectual property culminating in the fabrication of the first monolithic perovskite PCD on a multi-pixel ASIC.
 In PERFORM, we will further develop our technology and business operations to position Clarity Sensors for investment and joint development.
-This will include optimising our current PCD systems and developing our working demonstrator, PRISM-X, which will be validated against commercial technologies in clinical settings to reach TRL5.
+This will include optimising our current photon-counting detector systems and developing our working demonstrator, PRISM-X, which will be validated against commercial technologies in clinical settings to reach TRL-5.

 Details of the PERFORM project can be found here.